Calculator Guide

 - Add new scientific functions by adding a new

-click handler. - To support radians instead of degrees for trig functions, change the conversion in the code (remove
+.scientific-operationelement to the DOM and handling it in thescientificOpsclick handler. - To support radians instead of degrees for trig functions, change the conversion in the code (remove

-). - To add keyboard shortcuts for new functions, modify the
+* Math.PI / 180). - To add keyboard shortcuts for new functions, modify the

-listener in the script.
+keydownlistener in the script.

 Styling